-Employees of the Bank may also participate in the defined contribution Thrift Plan for Employees of the

-Federal Reserve System ("Thrift Plan").
-The Bank's Thrift Plan contributions totaled \$9 million and \$8 million for the years ended December 31, 2006 and 2005, respectively, and are reported as a component of "Salaries and other benefits" in the Statements of Income.
+Employees of the Bank may also participate in the defined contribution Thrift Plan for Employees of the Federal Reserve System ("Thrift Plan").
+The Bank's Thrift Plan contributions totaled \$9 million for each of the years ended December 31, 2007 and 2006, and are reported as a component of "Salaries and other benefits" in the Statements of Income and Comprehensive Income.
 The Bank matches employee contributions based on a specified formula.
-For the years ended December 31, 2006 and 2005, the Bank matched 80 percent on the first 6 percent of employee contributions for employees with less than five years of service and 100 percent on the first 6 percent of employee contributions for employees with five or more years of service.
+For the years ended December 31, 2007 and 2006, the Bank matched 80 percent on the first 6 percent of employee contributions for employees with less than five years of service and 100 percent on the first 6 percent of employee contributions for employees with five or more years of service.